Alcatraz Federal Penitentiary: New Industries Building

 The New Industries Building was constructed in 1939 for $186,000 as part of a $1.1 million modernization scheme which also included the water tower, power house, officers' quarters and remodeling of the D-block.

 The ground floor of the two-story 306 ft long building contained a clothing factory, dry cleaning plant, furniture plant, brush factory, and an office, where prisoners of the federal penitentiary could work for money.
 They earned a small wage for their labour which was put into an account, known as a Prisoner's Trust Fund, which would be given to them upon leaving Alcatraz.
 They made items such as gloves, furniture mats, and army uniforms.
 The laundry room occupied the entire upper floor, the largest in San Francisco at the time.
 Each window has 9 panes and there are 17 bays on each floor on either side.

 Notable inmates

 Legends

-Native Americans, known as Ohlone (A Miwok word), were the earliest known inhabitants of Alcatraz island.
+Indigenous Americans, known as Ohlone, were the earliest known inhabitants of Alcatraz island.
 In Miwok mythology, evil spirits were said to inhabit the island.
-In popular culture, Alcatraz has been listed as among the top 5 allegedly "haunted" spots in California.
+In popular culture, Alcatraz has been listed as among the top five allegedly "haunted" spots in California.